TruongKhang/documentation/doc/quick_start.rst

 With given model {:math:`\alpha`, :math:`\eta`, :math:`\beta` (or :math:`\lambda`)}, we can infer for new document to find out topic proportion :math:`\theta` and **z** if necessary.

-There exists some inference algorithms such as: Variational Bayesian (VB), Collapsed variational Bayes (CVB), Fast collapsed variational Bayes (CVB0), Collapsed Gibbs sampling (CGS), Frank Wolfe (FW) and Online Maximum a Posterior Estimation (OPE) (refer `user guide`_ document for detail)
+In this library, we designed some inference algorithms such as: Variational Bayesian (VB), Fast collapsed variational Bayes (CVB0), Collapsed Gibbs sampling (CGS), Frank Wolfe (FW) and Online Maximum a Posterior Estimation (OPE)

-.. _user guide: ./user_guide.rst

 ---------------------------------------------------------
-Data input format
+Data format
 ---------------------------------------------------------

 Corpus